 - 1 tablespoon sesame oil

-- Put the broccoli slaw into a large bowl.
+- Moreover, put the broccoli slaw into a large bowl.
 Add in the chopped cilantro, oranges, almonds, red onion and minced garlic and mix well.

 - Add the olive oil, rice vinegar and sesame oil, and combine well.

-- Season with sea salt and black pepper.
+- Moreover, season with sea salt and black pepper.

 Your diet can help your body fight inflammation.
 The anti-inflammatory diet is a wonderful and healthful solution for coping with inflammatory conditions like arthritis, diabetes, cancer and lupus.
 It’s full of extremely nutritious and satisfying foods to help your body overcome illnesses and fight inflammation.
 Consider the anti-inflammatory diet if you struggle with any of these conditions or if you are at risk of developing an inflammatory illness.